Ranked #1 Children's Hospital by U.S. News & World Report

 Established in 1980, our program is the nation’s leading referral center for children who require intravenous nutrition.
 We have already taken care of more than 400 infants, children and adolescents from around the world with medical and surgical problems that keep them from taking in nutrition internally.

-Our multidisciplinary team brings together experts who specialize in the care of children on IV nutrition, including gastroenterologists, a pediatric nurse coordinator, a pediatric nurse practitioner, an intestinal failure dietitian, and dedicated parenteral nutrition pharmacists.
+Our multidisciplinary team brings together experts who specialize in the care of children on IV nutrition, including gastroenterologists, a pediatric nurse, 2 pediatric nurse practitioners, an intestinal failure dietitian, and dedicated parenteral nutrition pharmacists.

 Because we specialize in the care of children, have long experience in supporting children on parenteral nutrition in a home setting, and can draw on the knowledge of experts across our institution, we can help you access services that address and help to prevent the major complications associated with parenteral nutrition.

-We work closely with Boston Children's Center for Advanced Intestinal Rehabilitation (CAIR), Motility and Gastrointestinal Disorders Center, Intestine and Multivisceral Transplant Program, the Dana-Farber/Children’s Hospital Cancer Center, and other centers and programs to offer a comprehensive set of services for children on home parenteral nutrition and their families and caregivers, including:
+We work closely with Boston Children's Center for Advanced Intestinal Rehabilitation (CAIR), Motility and Gastrointestinal Disorders Center, Intestine and Multivisceral Transplant Program, the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, and other centers and programs to offer a comprehensive set of services for children on home parenteral nutrition and their families and caregivers, including: